-With Fathers day fast approaching.
-It never hurts to practice a little gratitude.
+With Fathers Day fast approaching, it never hurts to practice a little gratitude.

 Our dads are the first ones to teach us about respect and how to earn it.
-He taught us how to be respectful and respectable, because you have to give respect to get respect.
+He taught us how to be respectful and respectable because you have to give respect to get respect.

-He teaches us the importance of having good people to go through life with, because those are the kinds of things that you can't find just anywhere.
+He teaches us the importance of having good people to go through life with because those are the kinds of things that you can't find just anywhere.

-He will always push us to be the best that we could be at whatever we did.
+He will always push us to be the best that we could be at whatever we do.
 He helps us figure out solutions to problems when we need an extra push, but he also motivates us to learn things on our own.

 Responsibility means doing what needs to be done to take care of yourself, your family, your friends, and the greater community.
-Dad taught us how to be responsible so that others can rely on us, and that we grouw up to be a man of our word and always keep our promises.
+Dad taught us how to be responsible so that others can rely on us, and that we grow up to be a man of our word and always keep our promises.

 No matter the outcome, he will always have our back.
-For every high, he has a congratulations and an enormous hug waiting for us.
+For every high, he has a congratulation and an enormous hug waiting for us.
 For every low, he has something encouraging to say to pick us up and of course an enormous hug waiting for us.

 He cares so much for those he loves even though most of the time he will not show or say it.
 We just know it in our hearts.